Microsoft/azure-docs.pt-pt/articles/role-based-access-control/tutorial-role-assignments-group-powershell.md

     No resultado, pode ver que a função de Leitor foi atribuída ao grupo do Tutorial do RBAC no âmbito da subscrição.

-1. Para verificar o acesso para o grupo de recursos, utilize o [Get-AzRoleAssignment](/powershell/module/az.resources/get-azroleassignment) command para listar as atribuições de funções.
+1. To verify the access for the resource group, use the [Get-AzRoleAssignment](/powershell/module/az.resources/get-azroleassignment) command to list the role assignments.

     ```azurepowershell
     Get-AzRoleAssignment -ObjectId $groupId -ResourceGroupName "rbac-tutorial-resource-group"